Arction/lcjs-analysis/README.md

 ## Development instructions

-The project is developed on TypeScript.
-Build system of the project heavily rely on Node.js.
-Dependencies are managed by *npm*, therefore, remember to run **npm install** before starting of anything else.
+The project is developed using TypeScript.
+Build system of the project heavily relies on Node.js.
+Dependencies are managed with *npm*, therefore, remember to run **npm install** before starting of anything else.

 The project uses RollUp for creating the distributable library files.